MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-advanced.md

     asyncio.run(main())
 ```

-In the code above, we first define a mock conference room booking system with two functions: `find_available_rooms` and `book_room`.
+In the code above, we first define a mock conference room booking plugin with two functions: `find_available_rooms` and `book_room`.
 We then create a simple Python script that registers the plugin to the kernel, and ask the kernel to automatically call the functions when needed.

 #### Environment variables